-- Students must have completed years 10, 11 or 12 and be aged less than 18 years when they leave Australia.
+- You must have completed years 10, 11 or 12 and be aged less than 18 years when they leave Australia.

-- Students usually depart in late November or early December following year 10, 11 or 12.
+- You will usually depart in late November or early December following year 10, 11 or 12.
 The duration of the exchange is to be negotiated with the parents of the overseas host family.

 - As part of the short term student arrangement, Australian families who send a student overseas must be prepared to reciprocate and host a student from the overseas family.

-- Short term students do not have to go to school overseas, however because students in many countries will still be at school between November and January, short term students from Australia do often spend some of their time at school.
+- Short term students do not have to go to school overseas, however it is likely that you will as most students will still be at school between November and January.

-- Applicants must have above average academic ability and must have an outgoing and pleasant personality to fit them for the role as an Ambassador for Australia.
-They must have the ability to accept discipline and be capable of adjusting to new and different conditions.
+- You must have the ability to accept discipline and be capable of adjusting to new and strange conditions.

-- Sons and daughters of Rotarians are eligible for Youth Exchange, but receive no special preference in selection.
+- If your parents are Rotarians you are eligible for Youth Exchange, but receive no special preference in selection.
 All applicants are selected solely on merit.

-- Students must hold a current Australian passport on departure.
+- You must hold a current Australian passport on departure.

-- Students are required to obey the laws of the host country at all times and accept the discipline of the host school and the host parents.
-Students are required to adapt to the home environment of the host family – the host family is under no obligation to adapt themselves to the students.
+- You are required to obey the laws of the host country at all times and accept the discipline of the host school and the host parents.
+You are required to adapt to the home environment of your host families – host families are under no obligation to adapt themselves to the student.

-- Parents are required to provide the cost of transporting the student to and from the host country.
-This cost varies and depends on the final destination of the student.
-The parents arrange student’s travel.
+- Your parents are required to provide the cost of transporting you to and from the host country.
+This cost varies and depends on your final destination.

-- An approved comprehensive Travel Insurance Policy, which covers the students for the duration of their exchange, is provided as part of the overall fee charged by Rotary.
+- An approved comprehensive Travel Insurance Policy will cover you for the duration of your exchange.
+The policy is included in the overall fee.

-- Parents will provide for day-to-day personal living expenses including clothing, telephone, postage, and travel on organized tours etc. for the student while abroad.
+- You will need to pay for your own personal living expenses including clothing, telephone, postage, and travel on organised tours etc. when overseas.